-The next Medical Innovations Summit will be held on Saturday 5th April 2014 at The Royal Society of Medicine, 1 Wimpole Street, London W1G 0AE.
-The event will be hosted by Professor Sir Michael Rawlins, RSM President 2012-2014.
+The most recent Medical Innovations Summit was held on Saturday 5th April 2014 at The Royal Society of Medicine, 1 Wimpole Street, London W1G 0AE.
+The event was hosted by Prof Robin Williamson, former President of the RSM and Mr Ian Balmer, RSM CEO.

 Our medical innovations programme offers a range of extraordinary presentations with speakers from the UK and overseas.
 It is a real meeting of minds and provides a platform for entrepreneurs, innovators and researchers to showcase their work.